Have you ever been in a mom funk?

 One of the biggest indicators of a mom funk is a short fuse.
 You’ll go from perfectly fine to screaming, raging monster in a matter of moments.
 It can scare your kids and honestly it can scare you too.
 You don’t know why you are so angry or how to control it and you worry that you’re hurting your relationship with your children.

 You think you must be the worst mom in the world.
 You feel alone and ashamed.

 But you aren’t a bad mom and the yelling is a problem that many moms face.
 In fact, even a mom who is a trained mental health therapist found herself totally losing her S#&! with her two boys at one stage in her motherhood.
-Amanda at MessyMotherhood knows how you feel and she’s developed a free video series to help.
+Amanda at MessyMotherhood knows how you feel and she’s developed an online course to help you regain your peace.

 She has experienced the overwhelming anger of motherhood, but she pulled herself out of the funk and built a system that has helped over a thousand Moms get control of their anger.

-Amanda only runs this series a couple times a year, so sign up today before it’s gone.
+Amanda only runs this series a couple times a year, so be sure to enroll today before it’s gone.